Shane Burgmann

 Shane Burgmann (born 7 January 1974) is a former Australian rules footballer who played for Melbourne in the Australian Football League (AFL) in 1992.
 He was recruited from the Berwick Football Club in the Mornington Peninsula Nepean Football League (MPNFL).
 He is the son of Lloyd Burgmann, who played for Melbourne in the 1970s.

-After being delisted by Melbourne he played reserves for Hawthorn in 1994.
+After being delisted by Melbourne Burgmann played reserves for Hawthorn in 1994.

-He then played in the VFA from 1995 to 2000 with Springvale and Frankston.
-Winning the premiership with Springvale in 1995 and 1996.
+Burgmann then transferred to Springvale in the Victorian Football Association (VFA) in 1995, winning premierships in 1995 and 1996, before moving to fellow VFL/VFA club Frankston.